Connect with us

 Although the drop is largely attributed to encroachment in strategic market segments by Asian products, local factors like taxation, new competing industries in export markets and instability in South Sudan have contributed to the slowdown of exports.

-Cement from China, India and Pakistan, some of inferior quality, has flooded the regional market, threatening to drive local firms out of business.
+Cement from China, India and Pakistan, some of the inferior quality, have flooded the regional market, threatening to drive local firms out of business.

 Dangote Cement, which produces cheaper cement in Ethiopia and Tanzania, has also grabbed a huge chunk of the Kenyan firms’ regional market.